Joe Ojeda: 1968–1988: Early career and Los Bad Boyz

 Jose "Joe" Ojeda was born in 1968 in Laredo, Texas.
 From a young age, Ojeda displayed an inclination toward music, often choosing to listen and watch his uncles play guitar rather than playing with his cousins.
-In 1978, after persistent requests, his mother purchased a used organ—despite its four broken keys—to support his passion.
+In 1978, after persistent requests, his mother bought him a used partially broken organ.
 Ojeda would turn on the radio to play along, developing his skills through informal practice.

 In 1985, Ojeda began searching for a vocalist for his band.
 A mutual friend introduced him to Pete Astudillo.
 Ojeda and Astudillo bonded over their shared musical tastes.
 Together, they formed Los Bad Boyz and debuted at the reception hall of Astudillo's brother, Rogelio, who owned a catering business.
-Rogelio frequently recommended them to customers who couldn't afford live music.
+Rogelio frequently recommended them to customers who could not afford live music.
 Los Bad Boyz struggled to book bigger gigs, often facing rejection from promoters, even when offering to perform for free.
 Astudillo believed their lack of recognition and the skepticism surrounding a two-person band contributed to these setbacks.

 Frustrated by these challenges, Ojeda and Astudillo considered quitting music.
 However, local DJ The Bird Locutor #2 discovered them during a flea market performance.
 In August 1988, The Bird gave them a regular Tuesday night slot at Rox-Z in Laredo during Tejano nights, albeit unpaid.
 Although largely unnoticed by the audience, their music resonated with the club's staff and owners.
-Recognizing their potential, The Bird suggested that Los Bad Boyz open for bigger acts.
+Recognizing their potential The Bird suggested that Los Bad Boyz open for bigger acts.
 In September 1988, they opened for Selena y Los Dinos, a band featuring lead singer Selena, A.B.
 Quintanilla as producer-songwriter and bassist, Suzette Quintanilla on drums, Ricky Vela on keyboards, and Jesse Ybarra on guitar.
 Managed by the Quintanilla siblings' father, Abraham Quintanilla, the band had already become one of Texas's most requested Tejano groups on radio stations.